 I look forward to Ash Wednesday, and Lent, and the whole season leading up to Easter.
 It helps me start the year right by being intentional to walk closer to God as I take time to repent, and reflect, and self-examine.
 But this year, it’s been hard to find the time.
 Even getting to my small one-page-a-day devotional seems like an uphill battle.
-My husband is working more hours, I’m picking up extra shifts, and our little one seems to be needier than ever.
-Bad timing for holy week, right?
+My husband is working more hours, I’m picking up extra shifts, and our little ones seem to be needier than ever.
+Not to mention the current pandemic impacting the entire world.
+Families are schooling their children, many are learning how to work from home, and there continues to be plenty of needs to juggle.
+All this makes Holy Week tougher to engage.

 Because the truth is I can’t do it all.
 I’m not superwoman; though, on a particularly productive and peaceful day, I have felt pretty close.
 But those days are fewer and further between than I’d like to admit.
 I have to be intentional to slow down and give up some of my unrealistic expectations to keep my faith off the back burner.
 It’s God that gets me through.
 It’s Him who is my source of strength and who guides my steps each day.
 I need Him more than anything (yup, even a clean house).

-So no, I don’t actually believe it’s bad timing for holy week, but it will be over before I know it.
+Holy Week will be over before we know it.
 The whole Lenten season has gone by terribly fast.
 But it’s challenged me to make more time for God amidst the chaos and to-do lists, and the trials and hardships, to choose to make God the priority and remember what Jesus sacrificed.

 This is a truly unique time of year where we as followers of Jesus get to enter into and remember what Jesus did for us.
 To be intentional to consider the brutality endured, the deep injustice, the blood shed, and the life He laid down.
 The Cross is powerful because Jesus suffered what I believe none of us could for the reasons He did.
-I wouldn’t give my life for this world and I wouldn’t give my child for it, either.
+I couldn’t imagine giving my life for this world or offering up the life of my child for it, either.
 But God did all that and so much more because of His amazing love for each of us.

 Our sins were covered on Calvary.
 Our sicknesses, our shortcomings, our errors, everything we’ve done to hurt others and sin against God was forgiven when Jesus’ body was broken and hung on the cross.
 I can hardly comprehend all that Jesus’s death accomplished, and I know that this time of year helps me gain a deeper understanding, and fills me with unspeakable gratitude that He died for me so that I could have eternal life with Him.
 He took away my guilt, and shame, and set me free from death.
 What glory!